jeffnyman/data_reader/README.md

   env\
     environments.yml

   example-data-reader.rb
 ```

-All the code shown below would go in the `example-data-reader` file.
+All the code shown below would go in the `example-data-reader.rb` file.

 With the above class in place and the above directory structure, you could do this: